Brinxu/COVID-Morality/README.md

 ### Introduction

-This repository includes code and trained models corresponding to our research on covid morality, which explores the relationship between morality and audience engagement to Covid-19 related issues.
+This repository includes code and trained models corresponding to our research on covid morality (please run the code in sequence).
+Our research explores the relationship between morality and audience engagement on Covid-19 related issues.
 We generated a liberty dictionary and then generate post level liberty score.
 This allows us to quantify liberty morality, which is missing in the extended moral foundation dictionary (eMFDs).

 <a href="https://docs.google.com/presentation/d/1P02BEcFpWBeF6pBoh8xLRv3I8Cl3dhCI/edit?usp=sharing&ouid=111383536844814990723&rtpof=true&sd=true">An ealier version of this research</a> has been prestend at the ICA conference at Pairs, France (Virtual).
 When using this repository, please considering give it a star (top right corner) and citing below: